 Once the hair was all smoothed out, we towel dried it, combed it so it was laying the way wanted, and then let it dry.

-This was a magical fix for most of the hair, but it couldn’t fix the straggly ends.
+The boiling water was a magical fix for most of the hair, but it couldn’t fix the straggly ends.
 So, I gave the doll a little trim with my hair-cutting scissors.

 And voila!
 Her hair is SO much more manageable than before.
 It’s smooth and even shiny again!